KasparEtter/ef1p/pages/email/email.md

     it forces different servers to use separate authentication databases.
     For example, an attacker who compromised the outgoing mail server would no longer be able to retrieve the user's mail at the incoming mail server.
-    These precautions only make sense, though,
+    However, these precautions make sense only
     if the `Password` is never shared with the server, not even when setting the password.
     This means that the client has to choose the `Salt` and the `IterationCount` and then generate the string `Salt + IterationCount + HashedKey`